 Tuition Waiver for Foster Care Recipients and Unaccompanied Homeless Youth: Students may be exempt from paying tuition and mandatory fees if they are in out of home placement on their 18th birthday.
-Students who resided in an out-of care placement for at least one year on or after the individual's 13th birthday for and return to live with their parents after the out-of-home placement may also be exempt from paying tuition and fees.
-To apply for this waiver students must complete the FAFSA, also be enrolled working toward a degree or certificate in an eligible program and complete the Tuition Waiver form found on the HCC website.
+Students who resided in an out-of care placement for at least one year on or after the individual's 13th birthday for and return to live with their parents after the out-of- home placement may also be exempt from paying tuition and fees.
+To apply for this waiver, students must complete the FAFSA, be enrolled working toward a degree or certificate in an eligible program, and complete the Tuition Waiver form found on the HCC website.

-Tuition Waiver for Students with Disabilities: Students receiving SSI or SSDI payments through the Social Security Administration, may be exempt from paying tuition and mandatory fees.
-To apply for this waiver students must complete the FAFSA, pick up the certificate for Tuition Waiver form from the office Disability Support Services, have the form completed by the Social Security Administration and return the form to the college.
+Tuition Waiver for Students with Disabilities: Students receiving SSI or SSDI payments through the Social Security Administration, may be exempt from paying tuition not covered by any grants or scholarships.
+To apply for this waiver, students must complete the FAFSA, pick up the Certificate for Tuition Waiver form from the Academic Advising and Registration Office, have the form completed by the Social Security Administration, and return the form to the college.